AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

-# ESP32 Anchor Chain Counter via WLAN
+# ESP32 Anchor Chain Remote Contol / Counter via WLAN

 This repository shows how to remotely control the achor chain relais via WLAN from phone/tablet.
 Anchor chain events are measured and presented on the phone/tablet.